device42/device42-docs/docs/getstarted/installation/installation-amazon-web-services.md

-## Deploying Device42 from the AWS Marketplace
+## Deploying Device42 From the AWS Marketplace

-### Configure instance and communication settings
+### Configure Instance and Communication Settings

 1. Launch your Device42 instance via the [AWS Marketplace](https://aws.amazon.com/marketplace/search/results?x=0&y=0&searchTerms=Device42&ref_=device42) 1-Click feature.
 Follow the on-screen instructions, and when you arrive at the **Launch this software** screen, select a key pair to use for SSH console access to the Device42 appliance and be sure to allow incoming access from your external IP address:
     - **a)** Generate a key via the **Create a key pair in EC2** link.
 See the [Generating a new AWS key pair](#generating-a-new-aws-key-pair-for-ssh-access) section on this page for more help with this step.